 Below we point out the main arguments for and against selling your house in this way:

-Pros of Modern Method of Auction
+Some Advantages of Using Modern Method of Auction to Sell

 - It’s a quicker and easier way to sell your house relative to using an estate agency.
 Once the online hammer has fallen, the chances of the sale falling apart are very slim;